Playwright Annotations

 #### Browsing Custom Metrics

-The custom metrics are available in [test-results](https://docs.currents.dev/analytics/test-results "mention") chart.
+The custom metrics are available in [Test Results](/dashboard/analytics/test-results.md) chart.
 Use "Custom Metric" control to browse the available metrics and aggregation functions.

-<div data-with-frame="true"><figure><img src="https://3745692499-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FqmFDEiUa9mr11LUlxDnt%2Fuploads%2FPUFUqtOSAStUQubcvbcI%2FScreenshot%202026-01-15%20at%2017.51.19.png?alt=media&#x26;token=16ee1303-21d6-4ff9-b511-ce742ab186cd" alt=""><figcaption><p>Custom metric selection</p></figcaption></figure></div>
+<div data-with-frame="true"><figure><img src="/files/KeW9Rb0VuXbro5BlTbiH" alt=""><figcaption><p>Custom metric selection</p></figcaption></figure></div>